 - Interact with fellow learners from around the world.

-- Participate in a guided study through videos and readings from Cynthia Bourgeault and others.
+- Participate in a guided study through recorded teachings and readings from Cynthia Bourgeault and others.

 - Engage in personal reflection and contemplative practice.